11 Public Storage SQL Interview Questions (Updated 2024)

 SQL Question 6: Filter Customers Based on Rental Period and Payments

-You are given a Public Storage database with a table named containing customer details and a table containing rental information.
+You are given a Public Storage database with a table named customers containing customer details and a rentals table containing rental information.
 You need to list all customers who have been renting for more than six months and are up-to-date with their payments.

-The table is defined as follows:
+The customers table is defined as follows:

-Example Input:
+customers Example Input:

 customer_idfirst_namelast_nameemail